 How to Improve Core Web Vitals on WordPress

-Now for the important question — if you aren’t currently meeting Google’s recommendations for the three Core Web Vitals metrics, how can you optimize your WordPress site to improve your scores?
+Now for the critical question — if you aren’t currently meeting Google’s recommendations for the three Core Web Vitals metrics, how can you optimize your WordPress site to improve your Core Web Vitals scores?

-Well, the strategies are slightly different for each metric.
-But in general, most of the optimizations just involve implementing WordPress performance best practices, though with a few points of emphasis.
+The strategies are different for each metric.
+Most optimizations involve implementing WordPress performance best practices, though with a few points of emphasis.